Black-NET/erexcoin-source/README.md

 Erexcoin is also the DNA of EREX all our external projects are made thanks to Erexcoin, planning to list Erexcoin with many partners.

-If you have any suggestions or comments, we remain at your disposal on twiiter @EREXio or on contact@erex.io
+If you have any suggestions or comments, we remain at your disposal on Twitter https://twitter.com/EREXio or on contact@erex.io

 License
 -------